Top 4 Signs Your IT Service Management is Not Mature

 Level 5 ITSM maturity is the ultimate objective for organizations seeking to reduce their IT and business service costs and improve their quality.

 At this point, the company has adopted IT service management solutions that facilitate process automation, task coordination, and monitoring across to the service lifecycle.
-IT teams are quick to respond to changes in the business context and requirement to re-align processes with the company’s goals.
-Metrics are used to assess the effectiveness of each process outcome in regard to stakeholder requirements.
+IT teams are quick to respond to changes in the business context and requirements to re-align processes with the company’s goals.
+Within the framework of maturity assessment, metrics are used to evaluate the effectiveness of each process outcome in regard to stakeholder requirements.
 A feedback loop is in place to ensure further service level improvements.
 All the redundant or ineffective procedures are eliminated, and automation is used in every applicable use case.
 The IT team delivers reliable services and proactively acts on new requests.

 Optimized IT service management promotes organic integration of IT into the general business structure through improving collaboration, knowledge sharing, and feedback loops.

-The ITIL 4 framework sets forth a strategy for attaining a systematic approach to the delivery and management of IT services so that your company benefits from:
+The ITIL 4 framework sets forth a strategy for attaining a systematic approach to the delivery and management of IT services so that your company will be able to reap the following advantages:

-By knowing where your company stands in terms of ITIL maturity, you can set forth respective targets and core areas for improvement.
+By conducting an ITSM maturity assessment and knowing where your company stands in terms of ITIL maturity, you can set forth respective targets and core areas for improvement.
 Doing so will help you formalize the optimal list of requirements for ITSM tools or platforms and right-size your technological investment.